 You're doing everything right.
 You scan the supplement aisle, turning each bottle to hunt for that magic word: "gelatin-free."
-Finding it feels like a win-a tasty treat that fits your lifestyle.
+Finding it feels like a win—a tasty treat that fits your lifestyle.
 But what if I told you that avoiding gelatin is just the first, most obvious step?
-From where I sit, deep in the world of supplement formulation, creating a truly vegetarian gummy that's effective, stable, and pure is a far more fascinating puzzle.
+From where I sit, deep in the world of supplement formulation, making a truly vegetarian gummy that's effective, stable, and pure is a much more interesting puzzle.

 The Gelatin Illusion

 Most people think swapping out gelatin is a simple one-for-one replacement.
 It's not.
-Gelatin is a superstar ingredient; it gives that perfect chew, helps gummies pop neatly from their molds, and seals in moisture.
-When we remove it, we're not just taking something out-we're rebuilding the entire foundation of the gummy.
+Gelatin is a great ingredient—it gives that perfect chew, helps gummies pop neatly from their molds, and seals in moisture.
+When we remove it, we're not just taking something out; we're rebuilding the entire foundation of the gummy.

 This is where pectin, derived from citrus peels, becomes the hero.
-But it's a finicky hero.
-Getting a pectin-based gummy to have the right texture-not too tough, not too sticky-requires a ballet of precise acidity, sugar content, and temperature control during manufacturing.
+But it's a tricky hero.
+Getting a pectin-based gummy to have the right texture—not too tough, not too sticky—requires a careful balance of acidity, sugar content, and temperature control during manufacturing.
 That ideal, consistent bite from the first gummy to the last in the bottle?
 That's not luck.
-It's the mark of expert formulation.
+It's the sign of expert formulation.

 Your Label Detective Kit: The "Stealth" Ingredients